inanna-malick/akka-streams-example/README.md

   }
 ```

-This code constructs the following partial stream-processing graph
+This code constructs the following partial stream-processing graph.

 ```
 +------------+